 Prevention: Brush your teeth after every meal with a special toothpaste.
 Do not smoke and avoid drinking tea, coffee and dark-coloured soft drinks.

 Black teeth caused by tooth decay

-Tooth decay appears as greyish-black stains and holes, especially on the hard to clean areas of the teeth (for example in between teeth or in the grooves of molars).
-It comes into being because of It is caused by the lack of necessary minerals in teeth structure, during which the teeth become thin and break.
-If left untreated, the tooth decay will reach the nerves and causes inflammation and pain.
+Tooth decay appears as greyish-black stains and holes, especially on the hard-to-clean areas of the teeth (for example in between the teeth or in the grooves of molars).
+It is caused by the lack of necessary minerals in teeth structure, due to which the teeth become thin and then break.
+If left untreated, the tooth decay will reach the nerves and cause inflammation and pain.

-Treatment: The dentist removes the decay and then puts on in a filling.
-The most advanced technology for the treatment of tooth decay is the ozone therapy.
-If the tooth can not be saved because of excessive damage, tooth extraction is used it must be extracted.
+Treatment: The dentist removes the decay and then puts in a filling.
+The most advanced technology for the treatment of tooth decay is ozone therapy.
+If the dentist cannot save your tooth due to excessive damage, he must extract it.

-Prevention: Healthy eating plays an important role, especially the avoidance of acidic, sticky foods, sweetened beverages and sweets.
+Prevention: Healthy eating is essential.
+You must especially avoid acidic, sticky foods, sweetened beverages and sweets.
 Do not eat snacks between meals!
-You can do a lot for the health of your teeth if you brush your teeth properly after every meal.
-In the absence of If your teeth lack fluoride, you can use toothpaste with excess enriched with fluoride to better maintain white teeth colour, or use salt with fluoride to for flavouring dishes.
-Be careful not to overdose the fluoride, because of the daily consumption of more than 5 mg volume softens the enamel and yellowing teeth turns teeth yellow.
+You can do a lot to prevent decay by brushing your teeth properly after every meal.
+If your teeth lack fluoride, you can use toothpaste enriched with fluoride and use salt with fluoride for flavouring dishes.
+This helps you to maintain white teeth colour.
+Be careful not to overdose the fluoride.
+A daily consumption of more than 5 mg of it softens the teeth enamel and turns teeth yellow.
 Fissure sealing carried out in childhood is a great method to reduce the risk of decay.

 Black teeth caused by amalgam restorations

 Amalgam restorations darken teeth to a grey-black colour.

 Cause: The black discoloration is caused by the filling material containing silver-sulfide.